 (Lower Cosmeston Farm as appears on the Bute estate map dating to 1824 where it is marked as 'little Cosmeston')

-Lower Cosmeston Farm is just as important to our understanding and appreciation of the origins of our local community as the medieval village of Cosmeston.
-Would the WAG propose to demolish Cosmeston medieval village and replace it with a housing development?
+demolish Cosmeston medieval village and replace it with a housing development?
 Lower Cosmeston Farm must be afforded the same level of respect as the medieval village of Cosmeston, and the same level of legal protection as other building(s) of the same age and historical character within the Vale of Glamorgan.

 (Would it be acceptable to propose the destruction of Cosmeston medieval village?)

-In addition to the architecture, within the fields directly surrounding Lower Cosmeston Farm is a fossilized medieval landscape which contains archaeology.
+landscape which contains archaeology.
 If ever excavated, this archaeology would be worthy of long-term study such as we have seen with the medieval village of Cosmeston.
 More appropriately, any new archaeological remains should be offered protection as a Scheduled Monument as we see with the archaeology at nearby Cogan medieval village.

 The fields at Lower Cosmeston Farm, as well as being archaeologically rich also support a wide range of biodiversity such as bats, toads, fireflies (or Glow-worms), and many other animal, insect and plant species including the protected plant species Broad leaved Spurge.
 This fragile and finite ecosystem-something which within this modern climate of mass housing development is becoming scarcer and scarcer within the locality by the year, is intrinsic to the rural character of the Cosmeston area.
 The land surrounding Lower Cosmeston Farm is also currently in use for agriculture producing the food we eat.